Skip to main content

 Who MPPT Controllers Are Best For

 • Long wire run installations — MPPT allows you to wire panels in series for higher voltage, which dramatically reduces current and wire losses over long distances.
-A 48V array string loses four times less power in the wire than a 12V string carrying the same wattage.
+See our solar wire sizing guide.

 • Systems using higher-voltage panels — Grid-tie solar panels (60-cell or 72-cell) have higher voltages than the 36-cell panels designed for 12V battery charging.
 MPPT controllers can use these higher-voltage, lower-cost panels efficiently, while PWM controllers cannot.